Franca Pilla

-Franca Pilla (born 18 December 1920) is the widow of Carlo Azeglio Ciampi, who was the president of Italy from 1999 until 2006.
+Franca Pilla (born 18 December 1920), sometimes known as Franca Ciampi, is an Italian teacher who served as the first lady of Italy from 1999 to 2006, as the wife of President Carlo Azeglio Ciampi.
+At 105 years old, she is currently the oldest living former first lady in the world.

 Biography

-Pilla was born in Reggio Emilia on 18 December 1920.
+Franca Pilla was born in Reggio Emilia on 18 December 1920.
 At the age of 18, she met her future husband, Carlo Azeglio Ciampi, at the Scuola Normale Superiore in Pisa.
 They met at a "dancing tea" which at the time was a respectable way for youth to meet.
 The tea was organised by mothers, and boys and girls would be allowed to practise dancing with each other.

-After World War II, in which Ciampi had been a soldier and then a resistance fighter, they had a year's engagement and then married in Bologna when she was 25.
-They spent over seventy years together, during which time her husband was prime minister, leader of Italy's central bank, minister of finance, and later president.
+Following one year of engagement since the end of World War II, in which Ciampi had been a soldier and then a resistance fighter, Pilla married him in Bologna in 1946.
+They spent over seventy years together during which time her husband was prime minister, director and governor of Italy's central bank, minister of finance, and other positions, and later president; he died on 16 September 2016.